Girin325/FoodGaurd/README.md

 Smart Chatbot Planner for Health and Allergies

 -------
-# Installation
+## Installation
-We used the Python 3.10.1
+We used the __Python 3.10.1__

-code conda create -n foodgaurd python=3.10.1
+    conda create -n foodgaurd python=3.10.1
+    pip install -r requirements.txt

+If an error occurs, proceed with the installation as is, and then reinstall the following:

+    pip install langchain==0.0.10 openai==0.28.0